 Feel free to jump to the type of vacation or teen-friendly destinations you’re looking for here for inspiration.

 If you really want to impress your teenager and get them off their phones, adventure vacation is just what the doctor ordered.
 You can’t look down when you have to paddle or climb.
 Even a simple hiking vacation may be a fun escapade for your teens.
-However, I would recommend these exciting adventures as well.
+However, I would recommend these exciting outdoor activities as well for family vacations with teenagers.

 1. Whitewater Rafting

-Skip the water parks and go straight for the water adventure!
+Skip the lazy river at the water parks and go straight for the white water adventure!
 You can’t get more exciting and more adventure by taking a white water rafting trip down in Class II to the Class IV river.

 There are plenty of exciting rivers that are probably not a far drive from where you live.